Nightforge-Systems/docling-serve-blackwell-flashattn2/README.md

 ## 🖼️ Image Description Feature

-This build includes support for the **"Describe Pictures in Documents"** feature using the SmolVLM-256M-Instruct model.
+This build includes support for the **"Describe Pictures in Documents"** feature.
 This allows the system to:

 - **Automatically describe images** found in documents
 - **Generate alt-text** for accessibility
 - **Provide context** for visual content in documents

+### Configuration
+The vision model functionality is configured through docling-serve's VLM pipeline.
+The system will automatically download and use vision models from HuggingFace Hub as needed.

 ### Usage
 1. Enable the feature in Open WebUI settings